 The average older person admitted to hospital is prescribed 13 medicines and adherence is also poor resulting in significant waste of resources.
 Problematic polypharmacy is both a quality and patient safety issue.

-Recognising this problem, KSS AHSN carried out a two-phase programme, looking at problematic pharmacy in care homes.
+Recognising this problem, Health Innovation KSS carried out a two-phase programme, looking at problematic pharmacy in care homes.

 As a result of the work, a suite of resources has been developed to support organisations to implement a medication review service for citizens living in care homes.